joelouthan/theologic.us/content/posts/study-romans/study-romans03-1-8.md

 season: "2021"
 number: "0705"
 duration: "0:28:47"
-short_description: "God is glorious.
+description: "God is glorious.
 His glory is not dependent on anything we are, say, do or do not.
 God is simply glorious.
 He is not a mixture of holiness or love; of righteousness or mercy; or just or grace.
 He is not a complex mix of different moods or emotions on any given day or what we are doing or not doing.
 No!
 He is simply glorious."
 mp3:
     asset_link: "2021-07-05-study-romans3-1-8.mp3"
     length: "41941505"